MJKWoolnough/bbcode/README.md

 }
 ```

-BBCode is a fully configured parser
+BBCode is a fully configured parser.

 #### func  New